2i2c-org/team-compass/services/technical-support/update-contacts.md

+(technical-support:update-contacts)=

-# Backfill or update community contacts
+# Add or update community representatives

-Scenario: A already has an Engagement with 2i2c for **Technical Support**.
+Scenario: A community has an engagement with 2i2c for **Technical Support**.
 Community Representative information is missing in FreshDesk.

 During the sales or renewal process, BD is asked to fill out the field "Community Representatives" *Community* tab on a Deal in HubSpot.
 For some historical deals and renewals, this process may not have occurred.

 This procedure is also used when a community is renewing a previous engagement.

-To back fill this missing information:
+To fill in this missing information:

 1. Make an educated guess based on information in HubSpot, previous FreshDesk tickets, and historical community interactions who is likely a Community Representatives (CR), Authorized PR Submitter (PR), and/or Technical Contact (TC)
 2. Fill these names in on FreshDesk